ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 connect both to the same network.
 To select the right bootmode (jtagboot) you must set jumpers MI02 to MI06 to GND.

 The interaction with the board is established via UART.
-To see the ouput of the boot process, connect to the board.
+To see the output of the boot process, connect to the board:

 ```
 > picocom -b 115200 /dev/ttyACM0